pablorcruh/devops_jenkins_digitalocean_terraform/README.md

 In case you need to understand the variables used in the configuration we supply the **terraform.tfvars** structure

+We need to create a file called terrafomr.tfvars with the following structure

 ```
     do_token="DIGITAL_OCEAN_API_KEY"
     file_path="file/path/from/source/project"